Vectorworks/developer-scripting/Function Reference/Functions/ResetDefStoryLevels.md

 |bDeleteExisting|BOOLEAN|Whether to delete existing default story levels before reloading the original defaults.|

 ## Remarks
-{ [[User:CBM-c-|_c_]] 2018.10.22} This, as of VW 2019, uses the default content from the Application folder.
+{ \_c\_ 2018.10.22} This, as of VW 2019, uses the default content from the Application folder.
 And nothing else.
 Not even that in the User Folder.
-{ [[User:CBMPtr|Ptr]] 2022/10/10} In VW 2023 the default contents from workgroup folders or user folder are used before the default contents from the application folder.
+{ \_c\_ 2022/10/10} In VW 2023 the default contents from workgroup folders or user folder are used before the default contents from the application folder.

 ## See Also
 VS Functions: